holoviz/holoviz/doc/about/roadmap.md

 1. **Ongoing maintenance, improved documentation and examples**: Address various bugs and usability issues reported on the issue tracker as time permits.

 2. **Better Datashader integration with external plotting libraries (HoloViews, Plotly, Matplotlib)**: Improve integration so external plotting programs can support user-friendly features like hover information, legends, and colorbars.
+See the [Datashader Instant Inspection project](https://github.com/orgs/holoviz/projects/9) for progress.

 3. **Support for managing annotations**: Develop annotations as a first-class component in HoloViz tools, allowing users to add annotations to plots and dashboards.
 See [holonote on GitHub](https://github.com/holoviz/holonote) for progress.